 We assess our liquidity in terms of our ability to generate cash to fund our operating and investing activities.
 We continue to generate substantial cash from operating activities and believe that our operating cash flow, credit facility, and other sources of liquidity will be sufficient to allow us to continue to invest in our existing businesses, consummate strategic acquisitions and manage our capital structure on a short and long-term basis.
-Availability under our credit facility was \$137.0 million as of December 28, 2018.
-Although we believe that our future cash from operations, together with our access to banking and capital markets, will provide adequate resources to fund our operating and financing needs, our access to, and the availability of, financing on acceptable terms in the future will be affected by many factors, including: (i) the liquidity of the overall capital markets and (ii) the current state of the economy.
-There can be no assurances that we will continue to have access to these markets on terms acceptable to us.
+Availability under our credit facility was \$150.0 million as of March 29, 2019.